What Causes Appetite Loss in Seniors

 Seniors experience the decline of their senses, which is normal as we age.
 They may not be able to taste or smell the food very well, which reduces their appetite.

 - Dental Problems

 Our aging loved ones can also have dental issues that make eating or chewing harder.
 Help your senior loved ones to take care of their teeth and gums.
 Sage Home Care’s caregivers can also accompany seniors to the dentist’s clinic for regular check-ups.

 It is normal for seniors to take many medications daily.
 Some of these medications can result in side effects that affect their appetite.

 When our senior loved ones spend time alone at home, they can feel lonely.
 This might discourage them from doing anything, including eating.
 To address this, in-home caregivers can keep them company during meals and with other activities.

 As your aging loved one faces appetite problems, our professional care providers can help you address their nutritional needs.
-If you’re looking for recommendations for quality senior care, call or send a message to Sage Home Care to learn more about our Greenwich home health care services.
+If you’re looking for recommendations for quality senior care, call or send a message to Sage Home Care to learn more about our care at home in Connecticut.
 For a full list of all of the communities where we provide care, please visit our Service Areas page.